-C.7.1.8 Existing authorised burning for energy generation - restricted discretionary activity
+C.7.1.8 Existing authorised burning - restricted discretionary activity

-An application for a new resource consent to replace an existing resource consent for the discharge of a contaminant into air from burning of coal, oil (but not waste oil), natural gas, biogas, liquid petroleum gas or untreated wood for energy (electricity or heat) generation is a restricted discretionary activity, provided:
+An application for a new resource consent to replace an existing resource consent for the discharge of a contaminant into air from burning of coal, oil 123 (but not waste oil), natural gas, biogas, oil refining process gas, liquid petroleum gas or untreated wood is a restricted discretionary activity, provided:

-- 1) the existing air discharge is authorised by an existing resource consent at the time of the resource consent application, and - there is no increase in the scale or change to the type of the discharge as authorised by the existing resource consent.
+- the existing air discharge is authorised by an existing resource consent at the time of the resource consent application, and - there is no increase in the scale or change to the type of the discharge as authorised by the existing resource consent.

-Applications processed under this rule are precluded from public notification.
+Applications processed under this rule are precluded from public (but not limited) notification.

-- Best practicable option measures to avoid, remedy or mitigate the adverse effects on smokesensitive areas and neighbouring dwelling places or properties. - 2) The location of the discharge in relation to sensitive areas. - 3) The method of discharge, including stack height, design and exit velocity. - 4) Emission control equipment, its effectiveness, operation and maintenance. - 5) Combustion rate, efficiency, operation and maintenance. - 6) Fuel use, quality (including sulphur content), storage and handling. - 7) Requirement for, and contents of, a management plan. - 8) Emission limits (concentrations and rates) on the discharge.
+- Best practicable option measures to avoid, remedy or mitigate the adverse effects on smokesensitive areas and neighbouring dwelling places or properties. - 2) The location of the discharge in relation to sensitive areas. - 3) The method of discharge, including stack height, design and exit velocity. - 4) Emission control equipment, its effectiveness, operation and maintenance. - 5) Combustion rate, efficiency, operation and maintenance. - 6) Fuel use, quality (including sulphur content), storage and handling. - 7) Requirement for, and contents of, a management plan. - 8) Emission limits (concentrations and rates) on the discharge. - 9) Local air quality, compliance with the standards prescribed in Schedule 1 of the National Environmental Standards for Air Quality 2004, and ambient air quality effects relative to appropriate air quality criteria referenced in order of priority as set out in the Good Practice Guide for Assessing Discharges to Air from Industry (Ministry for the Environment, June 2008).